RodionR1641/Dissertation-SpeedrunningAI/README.md

 2. **Implementation and hyperparameter tuning** decides the performance of an agent, regardless of a method having good theoretical foundations:
    - Our Rainbow DQN implementation was unable to consistently complete the level given the same hyperparameters as the Original Rainbow DQN paper

-3. **CNN and ViT architecture matters** as overly complex models fail to capture
+3. **CNN and ViT architecture matters** as overly complex models fail to play the game well, and pre-trained ViTs struggle to adapt

 ## 🎥 Demo GIF